Recognition

 News

-Congratulations to Mike Wiswall for being recognized by Best Lawyers® as the 2023 “Lawyer of the Year” for Medical Malpractice Law – Defendants.
+Congratulations to Janet Schroer for being recognized by Best Lawyers® as the 2024 “Lawyer of the Year” for Personal Injury Litigation – Defendants, and Professional Malpractice Law – Defendants.

 Only a single lawyer in each practice area and designated metropolitan area is honored as the “Lawyer of the Year,” making this accolade particularly significant.
 These lawyers are selected based on particularly impressive voting averages received during the peer review assessments.